auwsmit/vim-active-numbers/README.md

 ### Thanks

-I got some ideas (namely excluded filetypes) numbers.vim and some code from CursorLineCurrentWindow.
+I got some ideas and code cues from numbers.vim and CursorLineCurrentWindow.
 The basic readme format came from [Sneak](https://github.com/justinmk/vim-sneak).

 ### Bugs

+Currently incompatible with numbers.vim

 If you find any bugs or unexpected behavior, or if you have a suggestion for improvement, please post an issue.